WXY-Belief/DeepSpa/README.md

 # DeepSpa
 ## 1.Introduction
-This repository include an available learing-based cell segmentation tool for DeepSpa that analyse subcellular resolution spatial transcriptomics.
+This repository include an available learning-based cell segmentation tool for DeepSpa that analyse subcellular resolution spatial transcriptomics.
 ## 2.Prerequisites
 To install requirements:
 ```